Categories:Mincemeat Recipes Wild Game

 A blanket of snowy white sugar covers these sweet, delicious bars.
 The mincemeat, molasses, raisins, and brown sugar flavors, enhanced by the orange and vanilla extracts combine to give a wonderful rich taste.
 Perfect for your fall and winter dessert table.

-Mincemeat Nut Bread I’m always looking for new ways to use mincemeat, and this is a delicious and easy way!
+I am always looking for new ways to use mincemeat and this quick bread is a delicious and easy way!